 Phone chargers are a common source of ghost electricity.
 Have you ever come home to a plugged-in charger that felt warm while not in use?
 That’s because electricity is still flowing through your cords even when disconnected from your devices.

 A single charger may only cost $4.25 in ghost electricity per year, but this quickly adds up when you consider how many charging cords are used in your home every day.
-On average, an individual owns three electronic devices, adding up to twelve devices and chargers in just a four-person household.
+On average, an individual owns ten electronic devices, up to forty devices and chargers in a four-person household.
 While it’s important to unplug a phone charger when you’re not using it, it’s equally important to pay attention to your phone while it’s charging.

 If a phone, or any other chargeable device, reaches full battery, it’s important to unplug immediately.
 Even if your phone shows a full charge, it will continue to use electricity as long as it’s plugged in.
 This is detrimental to your phone battery as well as your electric bill, as an overcharged phone causes overall reduced battery life.

 To help you remember to unplug, many smartphones allow for a pop-up notification when it reaches optimal charge.
-This is a great way to keep your battery functioning to its highest potential while fighting off ghost electricity.
+This is a great way to keep your battery functioning to its highest potential while fighting off vampire power.

 2. Stand-by Mode